danielgerlag/workflow-core/docs/control-structures.md

 You can define multiple independent branches within your workflow and select one based on an expression value.

 For the fluent API, we define our branches with the `CreateBranch()` method on the workflow builder.
-We can then select a branch using the `Decide` step.
+We can then select a branch using the `Branch` method.

-Use the `Decide` primitive step and hook up your branches via the `Branch` method.
-The result of the input expression will be matched to the expressions listed via the `Branch` method, and the matching next step(s) will be scheduled to execute next.
+The select expressions will be matched to the branch listed via the `Branch` method, and the matching next step(s) will be scheduled to execute next.

 This workflow will select `branch1` if the value of `data.Value1` is `one`, and `branch2` if it is `two`.
 ```c#